KelvinHere/Milestone-FrontEnd/README.md

 * A reactive set of images of the restaraunt and pictures of some food available will be at the bottom of the page, if clicked links to [Menu Page](https://kelvinhere.github.io/Milestone-FrontEnd/menu.html "Menu page for FreshGreen")

 ##### Location page
+The location page simply gives customers the ability to locate / contact and find the opening hours of the restaraunt.
 * A simple page with opening hours, clickable phone number, address and an embedded google maps link and GPS coordinates.
-* Location show button to opening hours on smaller screens and hides when unneeded on larger screens.
+* If viewing the map on smaller screens the opening hours are not usually visible, in this case a promonent button will appear with a direct link to them to avoid the user missing this information.
+* On larger screens the link to opening hours is not needed so will be hidden.
 * A reactive set of images of the restaraunt and pictures of some food available will be at the bottom of the page, if clicked links to [Menu Page](https://kelvinhere.github.io/Milestone-FrontEnd/menu.html "Menu page for FreshGreen")

-##### Other features
+##### Global features
-- Background image positions changes depending screen width.
+* Background image positions changes depending screen width.
-- Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used bandwidth and speed up site load times over mobile.
+* Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used bandwidth and speed up site load times over mobile.
-- Responsive design will rearrange buttons / images / columns / tables to appropriate sizes depending on resolution of screen as shown in wirefames.
+* Responsive design will rearrange buttons / images / columns / tables to appropriate sizes depending on resolution of screen as shown in wirefames.
-- Navigation will collapse to menu icon on mobile to avoid screen being too busy, in this case social media icons will be displayed as footer.
+* Navigation will collapse to menu icon on mobile to avoid screen being too busy, in this case social media icons will be displayed as footer.
-- Social media icons move to top navigation bar at higher resolutions.
+* Social media icons move to top navigation bar at higher resolutions.
-- Width of some elements are capped to avoid ugly layout and stretched items at very high resolutions.
+* Width of some elements are capped to avoid ugly layout and stretched items at very high resolutions.
-- Footer images of food items are also a link to the menu page.
+* Footer images of food items are also a link to the menu page.
-- simple javascript button to show hide image.
+* simple javascript button to show hide image.
-- fontawesome icons.
+* fontawesome icons.
-- Google fonts.
+* Google fonts.
-- bootstrap.
+* bootstrap.

 ### Features Left to Implement
-- None
+* None

+### Features removed/changed during development
+* Allergen information placed on to menu item image
+    - Reason : Image looked messy or icons were too small and unreadable so were removed but can still be seen when item is clicked
+* Index page buttons stack below hero image on small screens
+    - Reason : Buttons could be off page, placing them on hero image created a better looking UI
+* Menu page items have text next to image on mobile
+    - Reason : Text was too small, text moved below menu item
+* Menu page items double column on larger screens
+    - Reason : Information overload, replaced with single column of text desctiption next to image

+### Future features
+* GDPR compliance
+* Language select
+* Add drinks option to QR checkout code

 ## Technologies Used